OliveiraCleidson/AuthenticationProject/README.md

 This repository was made for me to practice programming, with this small project I was able to solidify some of my knowledge and I hope it serves to solve doubts about the technologies I used. <br />
+#### This project is about a simple CRUD and about protecting access to API using token

+This project is about

 ## To Run Locally
 Clone this repository